rhaslund/labguides/vao-2.0/module-08/content.md

 18. [] Keep the default setting and click the **Next** button on the Reset Actions step.
 19. [] Keep the default setting and click the **Next** button on the **Readiness Check** step.
 20. [] Click the **Finish** button on the **Summary** step.
+> Note: Notice that resetting an orchestration plan changes the plan from enabled to disabled.

 ===